Types of Irish companies – described by our Ireland company formation agents

 The registration of a company falls under the Irish Companies Act.
 The Commercial Law establishes a set of regulations concerning several requirements referring to company management, company secretary and share capital.

-While there is no maximum limit to the share capital requirement in Ireland, public limited liability companies are required to deposit a minimum share capital of approximately 25,000 euros, of which 25% must be paid before commencing any commercial activity.
+While there is no maximum limit to the share capital requirement in Ireland, public limited liability companies are required to deposit a minimum share capital of approximately EUR 25,000, out of which 25% must be paid before commencing any commercial activity.
 Compared to the public company, there are no minimum share capital requirements for private companies in Ireland.

-The shareholders or members of companies limited by guarantee in Ireland must guarantee to contribute with a nominal amount of 1 euro in case of insolvency.
-Even if there are no special requirements when it comes to the share capital, it can be raised at any time and all modifications must be stated in the Articles of Association of the company.
+The shareholders or members of companies limited by guarantee in Ireland must guarantee to contribute with a nominal amount of EUR 1 in case of insolvency.
+Even if there are no special requirements when it comes to the share capital, it can be raised at any time and all modifications must be stated in the articles of association of the company.
 Following these alterations, the company’s representatives must also notify the Irish Trade Register.

 The company’s owners are also its shareholders.
 The distribution of the issued shares should reflect the proportionate ownership of the company.
 At the time of establishment, the shareholders of the firm must be at least 18 years old.
 So, if you want to set up a company in Ireland, you can get in touch with us for guidance on shareholders’ duties and rights.